Raffaelbdl/jax_muzero/README.md

 Everything is implemented in [JAX](https://github.com/google/jax), including the MCTS.
 The entire search process can be jitted and can run on accelerators such as GPUs.

+🚨 This fork makes the repository work for Python 3.10, not using conda, and makes a package instead of many separated folder 🚨

 ## Installation
 Follow [jax installation](https://github.com/google/jax/#installation), then:
 ```shell